 At Knighton Mead, the provision for sports outside of school has two main objectives.
 One is to provide as many opportunities as possible for children to enjoy the thrill and excitement of competition, as well as the pride of representing their school.
 The other is meeting the challenge of providing the children who have been identified as ‘gifted and talented’ with opportunities to extend themselves in competition against similar children from other schools.
 As a result, each year we enter teams into as many competitions as possible.

 Providing sufficient opportunities for competitive sport to meet the depth of enthusiasm for the children presents its own challenges.
-Within primary sport locally, only cross country (years 3-6) and football (years 5-6) have a season of any real length.
-As a result, in both sports, anybody that would like to run or play is given the opportunity to do so.
-In other sports, the season is either very short or based simply around one competition.
-Knighton Mead therefore enters as many teams as we are eligible to, or are able to provide staffing for, to maximise opportunities for all children.
+We aim to provide opportunities to be part of the local Primary Stars football league for both girls and boys in Year 5 and 6.
+Knighton Mead enters as many teams as we are eligible to, or are able to provide staffing for, to maximise opportunities for all children.